-If you want to customize who can leave comments under your kid’s posts, go to the Safety section.
-Choose users to interact with your child by selecting one of the available options: “Everyone,” “Friends,” or “Off.”
+If you want to have complete control over who can leave comments under your kid’s posts, head over to the Safety section.
+Here, you can choose the users who get to interact with your child by selecting from three options: “Everyone,” “Friends,” or “Off.”

 A proven way to protect your children from the dangers of TikTok is by installing a parental control app on their cell phones.
 A monitoring tool, such as Eyezy, can help you monitor your kid’s device anytime right from your smartphone.

-You can use basic parental controls to monitor your kid’s phone calls, text messages, and media files remotely.
-But if you in dire need of getting more details on your kid’s online activity, use its advanced features, such as:
+Eyezy offers a bunch of basic parental control features that give you access to their phone calls, text messages, and media files remotely.
+But if you are in dire need of getting more details on your kid’s online activity, you can take advantage of advanced tools like:

-- Keylogger — set restricted words and get alerts anytime your child types them into messages or browser search bar;
+- Keylogger — set restricted words and get instant alerts when kids type them into messages or browser search bar;

 - App blocking — restrict the apps you disapprove of (including TikTok) and prevent your kid from getting into trouble online.